culanomeara/adventureswithwood/README.md

 ### Update project or post

 The Update project/post page is available to logged in users.
 The Update option appears below the summary on the list page and details page.
-When the Update option is clicked the user is navigated to the edit project page.
-The page stying and content is exactly the same as the create page.
-The only difference is the form is pre filled out with the content.
+When the Update option is clicked, the user is navigated to the edit project page.
+The page styling and content is exactly the same as the create page.
+The only difference is the form is prefilled out with the content.
 The user can then use this form to edit the content and submit the amendments to overwrite the previous content.

 - Update Project Form